Arbër Zeneli: Sweden

 From 2010, until 2016, Zeneli has been part of Sweden at youth international level, respectively has been part of the U17, U19 and U21 teams and he with these teams played 35 matches and scored 7 goals.
 On 2 June 2015, he was named as part of the Sweden U21's 23-man squad for the 2015 UEFA European Under-21 Championship in Czech Republic, where was declared the champion even though he was an unused substitute in those matches.

 Kosovo

 On 24 August 2016, Zeneli decided to represent Kosovo at senior international level.
 On 2 October 2016, he received a call-up from Kosovo for a 2018 FIFA World Cup qualification matches against Croatia and Ukraine.
 On 6 October 2016, Zeneli made his debut with Kosovo in a 2018 FIFA World Cup qualification match against Croatia after being named in the starting line-up.

 Personal life

-Zeneli was born in Säter, Sweden to Kosovan parents from Selac, a village near Mitrovica, but grew up in Falun, before moving to Borås with his family when he was 11 years old.
+Zeneli was born in Säter, Sweden to Albanian parents from Selac, a village near Mitrovica, but grew up in Falun, before moving to Borås with his family when he was 11 years old.
 Zeneli has named his father Avni as his greatest role model in life.
-He is the older brother of the Kosovan footballer Besfort Zeneli.
+He is the older brother of the Swedish footballer Besfort Zeneli.

+In 2022, Zeneli married Dafina Hyseni in Mitrovica.